mocaOS/memes/README.md

 ## 🙏 Credits

 Memes collected and curated by the Art DeCC0s community over a year of adventures.
-Meme browser built with ❤️ by the MOCA technical team for the Vibe Studio.
+Meme Studio built with ❤️ by the MOCA technical team for the Vibe Studio.

 Special thanks to all the community members who created and shared these memes throughout the Art DeCC0s journey.